How to get an EU Blue Card in Croatia (EU plava karta)

 [Read: Minimum wage salaries in Croatia]

-Croatian police will provide proof of registration of the company from the employer or a third-country citizen.
+Croatian police will provide proof of company registration from the employer or a third-country citizen.

 After the required documentation is collected, the request for the issuance of the EU Blue Card can be submitted.
-The request can be submitted by yourself personally or your Croatian employer.
+The request can be submitted by you personally or by your Croatian employer.